Fix energy leaks at home to save money

 Hidden Air Leaks

 Hidden air leaks are another source of energy waste.
-These air leaks are easily identifiable, as you will be able to feel the air pushing out.
+These energy leaks are easily identifiable, as you will be able to feel the air pushing out.
 Windows, doors, and holes in the attic, basement or your crawlspace are all areas to inspect for hidden air leaks.

 Basic Programmable Thermostat